 Before the public is invited to become involved in transportation development, there are activities performed by federal, state, and local government agencies to prepare viable options for the public to examine, discuss, amend, and eventually approve for implementation.
 The general process has iterations from the initial recognition of a problem or growth issue to the final solution implementation.
-All meetings of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area and its advisory committees are open to the public.
+All meetings of the Metropolitan Transportation Planning Organization and its advisory committees are open to the public.